bioinformatics-xu/AutoBorutaRF/README.md

 Second, set "dataSource <- 'GDSClung'" in RandomForest.R function to use the selected features of "GDSClung dataset" to predict drug response.

+### Memory
+Because of the training of autoencoder with H2O package, we normally suggest 100 times the size of the dataset for the amount of memory required.

 ### GDSC and CCLE datasets are available in the following URL.
 https://1drv.ms/u/s!AuqTdFjFP1Q8arSHSFFCco2nwRw